QuantEcon/lecture-julia.myst/lectures/getting_started_julia/julia_environment.md

 which provides a static HTML representations of notebooks.

 QuantEcon also hosts the [QuantEcon Notes](http://notes.quantecon.org/) website, where you can upload and share your notebooks with other economists and the QuantEcon community.

-(julia_repl)=
-## Using the REPL

-As we saw in the {ref}`desktop installation <intro_repl>`, the REPL is a Julia specific terminal.

-It becomes increasingly important as you learn Julia, and you will find it to be a useful tool for interacting with Julia and installing packages.

-As a reminder, to open the REPL on your desktop, either

-1. Navigating to Julia through your menus or desktop icons (Windows, Mac), or
-1. Opening a terminal and typing `julia` (Linux)

-If you are using a JupyterHub installation, you can start the REPL in JupyterLab by choosing

-1. Choose "New Launcher"
-1. Choose a `Julia` Console

-We examine the REPL and its different modes in more detail in the {ref}`tools and editors <repl_main>` lecture.